 Are you a true academic at heart?
 Would you really enjoy analysing a subject in great depth and writing a dissertation about it?
 If so you could consider doing a PhD at Leiden University.
 You can find more information on the university website.

 Alongside your job

 Starting a job doesn’t mean saying goodbye to studying.
-You can continue studying your whole life long by, for example, following summer schools or participating in Studium Generale activities.
+You can continue studying your whole life long by, for example, following summer or winter schools or participating in Studium Generale activities.
 Or why not study part-time alongside your job.